Prag8855/aab/content/guides/losing-your-job.md

 At the end of the year, make a tax declaration (*[[Steuererklärung]]*).
 Your job search expenses are [tax-deductible](/glossary/steuerlich%20absetzbar). - [More information](/guides/find-a-job-in-berlin#step-7-make-a-tax-declaration).

-If you get [unemployment benefits](/glossary/ALG%20I), you *must* make a tax declaration.
+- **If you get [unemployment benefits](/glossary/ALG%20I)**, you *must* make a tax declaration.

-If you don't get unemployment benefits, you should still make a tax declaration.
-When you are employed, you pay salary tax (*[[Lohnsteuer]]*).
-Salary tax is based on your predicted income.
-If you did not work for a few months, your predicted income was too high, and you paid too much taxes.
-Make a tax declaration, and you will get money back.
+- **If you don't get unemployment benefits**, you should still make a tax declaration.
+If you were unemployed for a few months, you probably paid too much taxes.
+Make a tax declaration to get some money back.

 **[German tax software ➞](/guides/german-tax-software)**